 Where to Stay in Sedona

-Sedona is popularly done as a day trip, but depending upon how much you have planned it is also a beautiful place to spend a few nights.
+Sedona is generally done as a day trip, but depending upon how much you have planned.
+It is also a beautiful place to spend a few nights.
 Sedona offers a wide range of accommodations to suit different preferences and budgets.

 10 of the Best Hikes to do in Sedona